 3) IceDrive

-IceDrive is a very well designed and easy to use cloud storage service which, amongst other options for obtaining great value cloud storage, also feature several competitively priced lifetime storage plans.
+IceDrive is a very well designed and easy to use cloud storage service which, amongst various other pricing options for obtaining great value cloud storage, also feature several competitively priced lifetime storage plans.

-What really stands out about IceDrive is the great looking design and ease of use with which it facilitates.
-Not only does this make IceDrive a pleasure to use, easy to configure and easy to find the various tools and services it has on offer, but also extends to the IceDrive desktop software as well.
-This desktop software (available for Windows, mac OS and Linux devices) offers local cache copy technology (for working on files locally which are stored upon the cloud), automatic real-time folder synchronisation as well as the ability to mount IceDrive cloud storage as a virtual drive (with a drive letter) making it the ideal companion for such a lifetime cloud storage service.
+What really stands out about IceDrive is the great looking design of the service and the ease of use for which it facilitates.
+Not only does this make IceDrive a pleasure to use, easy to configure and easy to find the various tools and features it has on offer, it also extends to the IceDrive desktop software as well.
+This desktop software (available for Windows, Mac OS and Linux devices) offers local cache copy technology (for working on files locally which are stored upon the cloud), automatic real-time folder synchronisation plus the ability to mount IceDrive cloud storage as a virtual drive (with a virtual drive letter) making it the ideal companion for such a lifetime cloud storage service.

-Other features found within IceDrive include secure file sharing, smartphone apps for iOS and Android devices, a very usable web interface plus some great security and data privacy options covering the service as well.
+Other features found within IceDrive include secure file sharing, smartphone apps for iOS and Android devices, a very usable web interface plus some great security and data privacy related options covering the cloud storage service as well.

-Security wise and it is great to see that IceDrive offer premium account holders the option to utilise zero-knowledge encryption via the separate IceDrive encrypted container (meaning this is not applied automatically to all uploaded files) and make use of the (less popular but equally strong) Twofish 256-bit encryption technology for ensuring all data remains encrypted and only viewable by the account owner at any stage of its lifetime in the cloud.
+Security wise and it is great to see that IceDrive offer premium account holders the option to utilise zero-knowledge encryption via the separate IceDrive encrypted container (meaning this is not applied automatically to all uploaded files).
+This encryption makes use of the (less popular but equally strong) Twofish 256-bit encryption technology for ensuring all data uploaded to the IceDrive vault remains encrypted and only viewable by the account owner at any time it is stored upon the cloud.

-IceDrive is priced from just $19.99 / year for 150GB with regular plans up to 5TB (for $179.99 / year) also available.
-IceDrive Lifetime plans start at just $198 for 150GB of cloud storage with the 3TB plan priced at $749 and the massive 10TB lifetime plan available for a single payment of just $1499.
-More information on all IceDrive plans can be found via the official IceDrive website.
+IceDrive is priced from just $47.88 per year for 100GB of cloud storage with regular plans up to 3TB also available from just $8.99 per month on a 2-year pre-paid plan.
+IceDrive Lifetime plans start from just $299 for 512GB of cloud storage with a 2TB plan priced at $479 and the massive 10TB lifetime plan available for a single payment of just $1199.
+More information on all IceDrive cloud plans can be found via the official IceDrive website.

 - Lifetime cloud plans